nih-cfde/data-distillery/CFDE_DataDistillery_UserGuide.md

 ```
 ### <ins>MOTRPAC, LINCS and GTEx</ins>

-MoTrPAC Genes affected by exercise, are expressed in matched tissues in humans in GTEx, that are either matches or inverse matches of a perturbation signal in LINCS = compounds or perturbations that might promote or interfere with exercise benefit
+This query identifies `MOTRPAC` genes that are 1) affected by exercise, 2) are expressed in matched tissues in humans in `GTEX`, and 3) that are either matches or inverse matches of a perturbation signal in `LINCS`.
-Graphical Reprentation

 ```cypher
 MATCH (motrpac_code:Code {SAB:"MOTRPAC"})<-[:CODE]-(motrpac_concept:Concept)-[r1:associated_with]->(rat_gene_concept:Concept)-[r2:has_human_ortholog]->(hgnc_concept:Concept)<-[r3 {SAB:"LINCS"}]-(perturbagen_concept:Concept),
 (motrpac_concept:Concept)-[r4:located_in]->(tissue_concept_1:Concept)-[r5:part_of]-(tissue_concept_2:Concept)-[r6:expresses {SAB:"GTEXEXP"}]->(gtex_concept:Concept)-[r7:expressed_in {SAB:"GTEXEXP"}]-(hgnc_concept:Concept),